Skip to main content

 --approve

-# Add the EKS chart repo
+# Add the EKS chart repo and install the controller

 helm repo add eks https://aws.github.io/eks-charts